-People ask me all the time, “What inspires your writing?”
+People ask me all the time, “What helps inspire your writing?”
 It’s not an easy question to answer.
 There are a lot of things that inspire my writing, a lot of things that get the creative juices flowing, the handwriting, fingers typing, words appearing on the page.
-Inspiration can be found anywhere: from a nature walk in the woods to a single piece of music from a movie or your favorite band.
+You can find inspiration everywhere.
+It is found in a nature walk in the woods to a single piece of music from a movie or your favorite band.

 Many writers, when talking to other writers, find that they share many of the same sources of inspiration.
 However, it’s still very unique.
 We don’t all read the same books.
 We don’t all listen to the same music, or walk the same nature path, or live in the same city.
 Yet sharing with each other what inspires our writing opens the door to finding new inspirations that you may not have realized were there.

 What inspires my writing?
 Let’s take a look.